funilrys/PyFunceble/docs/use/faq.md

     This has been a design decision because having safely formatted files is more important that having the feeling that the output is pretty quick.

-!!! danger Beware
+!!! danger "Beware!!!!"

     No contributor or maintainer of PyFunceble shall be responsible for your decisions.
 If you felt chancy enough to use the `--chancy` argument, you shouldn't not yield when something inexpected happens.

-    You are still welcome to purpose some changes though :smile:.
+    You are still welcome to propose some changes though :smile:.